FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/index.md

 doesn’t write them individually.
 YANG models can be constructed by following of well-defined rules that are explained in Developer Guide.

+## UniConfig gNMI

+gNMI is gRPC Network Management Interface used for configuration and monitoring devices in the network.
+It can be used to “create, update, and delete configurations of network devices as well as susbcription to telemetry streams”. gNMI operation is done via Remote Procedure Call (RPC) developed by Google.
+All gNMI messages within gRPC service definition are defined as protocol buffers (proto3).

+## UniConfig gNOI

+gNOI is gRPC Network Operations Interface used for executing operational commands on network devices.
+The gNOI protocol supports Certificate management, bootstraping or OS installation service.
+All gNOI messages within gRPC service definition are defined as protocol buffers (proto3).

 Network management protocols are used in southbound API of UniConfig Lighty distribution for device installation and communication.
 Currently, following protocols are supported:

 1. NETCONF (Network Configuration Protocol)
 2. SSH / TELNET
+3.  gNMI/gNOI (Network Management/Operations interface)